Agency Contact

 • Any other material which substantiates the claim.

-OCTS handles all student complaints for institutions accredited by OCTS.
+OCTS handles all student complaints for institutions authorized by OCTS.

 Contact Name: Jessica Deaton